Savannah River Site: Defense Waste Processing Facility (DWPF)

-In the late 1960s, the Savannah River Laboratory began research to find a suitable solution for the management and disposal of liquid, highly radioactive waste generated at SRP.
-The first Savannah River waste was vitrified on a laboratory scale in 1972.
+In the late 1960s, the SRNL began research to find a suitable solution for the management and disposal of liquid, highly radioactive waste generated at the SRP.
+The first waste was vitrified on a laboratory scale in 1972.
 By the mid-1970s, SRP began planning and designing America's first vitrification plant to immobilize the high-level radioactive waste stored in the SRP waste tank farms in borosilicate glass.
 After evaluating other methods, DOE choose vitrification for the long term management option for SRP waste in 1982 and pursued the development the Defense Waste Processing Facility (DWPF).
-The highly radioactive slurry is mixed with glass-forming chemicals into a 65-t Joule-heated ceramic melter up to 2100 F. The molten borosilicate glass is poured in canisters and solidifies in canisters, thereby immobilizing the waste for thousands of years.
-Each canister is 10 ft in height and 2 ft in diameter, with an empty weight of around 1000 lb.
-The process of filling a single canister typically requires one day, after which the total weight increases to approximately 5000 lb.